EnglishChinese (Simplified)Indonesian

 Post inflammatory colour changes are seen after inflammatory acne lesions have recently healed.
 Post inflammatory erythema are pink and purple flat patches.
 Post inflammatory pigmentation are brown marks that occur in mainly darker-skin individuals.
 Post inflammatory hypopigmentation are white marks on the skin.

-1. Ice-pick scars – these are deep, narrow and pitted scars
+1. Ice-pick scars – they have a deep, narrow and pitted appearance

 2. Rolling scars – broad depressions with slopping edge